compressmodels/compressmodels.github.io/README.md

 I am working on research that makes multi-layer perceptrons (MLP) faster in inference (low latency) as well as less energy-intensive.

-The current vision is for it to be instantiated as an API, either available on the cloud or via `pip`.
-Regardless, it will have two functions available for use by the user:
+The software packages has two functions available for use by the user that result in latency improvements:
 `add_linear_predict_rule` featured in the fraud dataset notebook example and `add_hypersphere_prediction_grouping_rule` featured in the breast cancer dataset notebook example.